nestybox/sysbox/docs/user-guide/storage.md

 Sysbox has a feature that implements this solution, but it requires that the Linux distro support "ID shifting" (i.e., via the `shiftfs` kernel module).

-    NOTE: Currently, only Ubuntu supports the shiftfs kernel module.
+    NOTE: Currently, only Ubuntu carries the shiftfs kernel module.

 For distros that do not support shiftfs, the host admin must configure the user and group ID ownership of the bind mounted volumes.